Haima M3

-The Haima M3 is a subcompact sedan produced by the Chinese automaker Haima.
+The Haima M3 is a compact sedan produced by the Chinese automaker Haima.

 Overview

 The production version of the Haima M3 sedan was launched during the 2013 Shanghai Auto Show, and it was made available to the Chinese car market with prices starting from 59,800 yuan to 89,800 yuan.
 The Haima M3 was formerly known as the Haima V30 during development phase and the name was later changed to Haima M3 when the prototype debuted on the 2012 Guangzhou Auto Show in November 2012.
 The Haima M3 is powered by a 1.5 liter DOHC inline-4 engine producing 112hp and 147Nm of torque, mated to a five-speed manual transmission or a 4-speed automatic transmission.
 Haima claims a 5.9 liter/100 km fuel economy.

 2017 facelift

 For 2017, the exterior and interior of the Haima M3 received design updates (with the front looking like a Opel Astra K and the rear looking like a Toyota Corolla (E170)) with the same 1.5-liter DOHC inline-4 gasoline engine as the powertrain with Variable Valve Timing.
 As of 2019, the engine of the post-facelift model is mated to a 6-speed continuously variable transmission.